zainababubakar/Markdown-Template/Product Name/Includes/Notes.md

  Brief description of Transaction reference. -->

-#### **For key valued pairs, json or yaml is allowed, and the format type must be specified in the Sample request, below is a sample template in json.**
+#### **For key valued pairs, json or yaml is allowed, which must be specified in the Sample request, and added to the language list in the index file.
+Below is a sample template in json.**

 # Signatures